 Girl, dry manipulation will do you dirty every time.
 If you are a natural lady with kinky* hair who is trying to detangle or style your hair when it is dry, that is like an invitation for breakage.
 No matter how you slice it, it’s better to manipulate natural hair damp or wet.

-Water or a leave in moisturizing product will help by increasing your hair’s moisture content and thereby it’s elasticity.
-With the elasticity increased, your hair will stretch further before breaking which essentially means less breakage overall.
+When you use water or a moisturizing leave-in product you will help increase your hair’s moisture content thus boosting elasticity and leveraging your hair’s tensile strength so it can stand up to manipulation.
+With the elasticity increased, your hair will stretch further before breaking which essentially means less friction and breakage overall.

-If you are a newbie then stick to all natural brands that provide great care without any hidden nasties and as time goes on and your knowledge increases, you can opt to be more adventurous with your product choices.
+If you are a newbie then stick with all natural hair care brands that provide great results without any hidden nasties.
+As time goes on and your knowledge increases, you can opt to be more adventurous with your product choices.

-7. Product junkie-ism – You are spending way too much time on the hair care forums, buying way too many products and hence over manipulating your hair as you try to work your way through the crate loads of products you have bought.
-Product Junkies please stand up!
+This is an often overlooked contributor to length plateaus in hair care.
+Don’t get caught up with spending way too much time on the hair care forums, buying every product mentioned as this will result in you over manipulating your hair as you try to work your way through the crate loads of products you have already bought.

-While it’s understandably tempting to want to try everything that a random blogger or youtuber has said worked for them, stick to a small group of products that you already know work well on your hair.
-Once a product is finished then feel free to try something new while always having your staples to hand in case of a disaster.
+Your hair needs time to adjust and react to the products you use so using too many all at once will not allow you to make an assessment of what really works for you.
+Stick to a small group of products that you already know work well with your hair.
+Once a product is finished then feel free to try something new while always having your staples at hand in case of a disaster.